 St. Paul’s first two Opportunity Zone projects are under construction near Phalen Boulevard and Clarence Street, much to the delight of some neighborhood advocates.

-Koch Companies Inc. (Minneapolis, Minnesota) – increased driver wages; increased sign-on bonuses:
+Koch Companies Inc. (Minneapolis, Minnesota) – Increased driver pay and bonuses:

 Raised driver pay to 41 cents to 45 cents per mile and the maximum sign-on bonus to $7,000 from $5,000 prior to late December.

 “Rate increases and benefits from the recent tax law reform have allowed us to re-evaluate our current driver pay to make sure we are putting money back in the pockets of our greatest asset — the driver,” CEO Randy Koch said – Feb.
-12 2018, Transport Topics article excerpt
+12, 2018 Transport Topics article

 Grand Rounds Brewing Co.
-(Rochester, Minnesota) – Because of the Tax Cuts and Jobs Act, the brewery was able to hire a new employee as well as invest in research and development:
+(Rochester, Minnesota) – New job creation and investment in research and development:

 “We are really a true industry that’s growing in the state of Minnesota, not only across the country, but Minnesota’s really got a lot of craft brewers,” said Tessa Leung, CEO of Grand Rounds Brewing Co. in Rochester.